-The director is committed to encouraging, empowering, and enhancing the college experience of all students.
+The Director is committed to encouraging, empowering, and enhancing the college experience of all students.
 Student Advocacy works closely with other campus departments and programs to ensure appropriate referrals and resources are made available to students.
-These services are available to all students.
 Students can come to this office with concerns ranging from academics to finances, to reporting absences from class, to making appropriate referrals and contacts to help address personal concerns, to commuting inquiries, and many times just to have someone to listen.
-Also, available through this office students can receive emergency financial assistance, medical financial assistance, and scholarship/financial assistance for textbooks.
+Also, students can receive emergency financial assistance, medical financial assistance, and scholarship/financial assistance for textbooks.